deltanet/adapt-contrib-hotgraphic-audio/README.md

 **mobileInstruction** (string): This is optional text that will be substituted for **instruction** when `Adapt.device.screenSize` is `small` (i.e., when viewed on mobile devices).

 **\_setCompletionOn** (string): This value determines when the component registers as complete.
 Acceptable values are `"allItems"` and `"inview"`. `"allItems"` requires each pop-up item to be visited. `"inview"` requires the **Hot Graphic** component to enter the view port completely.

 **\_canCycleThroughPagination** (boolean): Enables the pop-ups to be cycled through endlessly using either the previous or next icon.
 When set to `true`, clicking "next" on the final stage will display the very first stage.
 When set to `false`, the final stage will display only a "previous" icon.
 The default is `false`.

 **\_hidePagination** (boolean): When set to `true`, hides the "previous" and "next" icons and progress indicator (e.g., "1/5") on the pop-up's toolbar.
 The default is `false`.

 **\_isNarrativeOnMobile** (boolean): When set to `false` the Hotgraphic will render a scaled down 'desktop' version (pins over image / tiles) of the component in mobile view instead of being replaced by a Narrative interaction.
 The default is `true`.

-**\_useNumberedPins** (boolean): If set to `true`, the pin icons will be replaced with the item number.
+**\_useNumbersAsPins** (boolean): If set to `true`, the pin icons will be replaced with the item number.
 Useful if you want pins to be visited in a set order or show steps in a process.
 The default is `false`.

 **\_useGraphicsAsPins** (boolean): If set to `true`, the image specified by **\_graphic.src** will be ignored and the popup images specified in **\_items[n].\_graphic.src** will instead be laid out in a 2 item width grid system.
 See [example.json](example.json#L77-L121) for a working example.
 The default is `false`.